-In the high tide and low tide chart, we can see that the first low tide was at 12:02 am and the next low tide will be at 3:45 pm.
-The first high tide will be at 7:34 am and the next high tide at 10:52 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 7:10 am and the next low tide at 5:52 pm.
+The only high tide of the day was at 1:56 pm.

-The lunar phase is a First Quarter Moon.
-Today we will have 12 hours and 38 minutes of sun.
-The solar transit will be at 1:29 pm and the length of time the moon will be visible will be 10 hours and 6 minutes.
+The lunar phase is a New Moon.
+Today we had 10 hours and 39 minutes of sun.
+The solar transit was at 12:17 pm and the length of time the moon will be visible will be 11 hours and 8 minutes.

-The tidal coefficient today is 48, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 52 to end the day with a tidal coefficient of 57.
-The tide heights today are 1.6 ft, 2.3 ft, 0.7 ft and 1.6 ft.
+The tidal coefficient today is 92.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 93 to end the day with a tidal coefficient of 93.
+The tide heights today are -0.3 ft, 1.6 ft and 1.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Port Manatee which is of 3.0 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Port Manatee tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Port Manatee tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Port Manatee.
 The times are generated in local time in Florida (Gulf Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]